astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 Because platform alerts are built in .yaml, you can push them to your platform in the same way you push other platform configuration changes: Add the alert to your `config.yaml` file and push the file via Helm as described in [Apply a Config Change](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).

-Once you've pushed the alert to your platform, make sure that you've subscribed to that type of alert, either by its `tier` or `severity`, as described in [Subscribe to Platform Alerts](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts#subscribe-to-platform-alerts).
+Once you've pushed the alert to your platform, make sure that you've configured your Alertmanager `route` to send the alert to an appropriate receiver based on either its `tier` or `severity`.
+For more information, read [Configure AlertManager](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts#configure-alertmanager).